fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 **My explanation**

-For my test, I chose a code I was reading in order to document a new feature, [which uses GPT3 to extract tables from PDFs](https://docs.sensible.so/docs/nlp-table), for my client Sensible.
-I read the code, got a rough understanding, chatted with the code author, and wrote up the following explanation in the docs (Sensible has a core value of transparency, so I promise this explanation wasn't documentation overkill):
+For my test, I chose a code block I was reading in order to document a new feature, [which uses GPT3 to extract tables from PDFs](https://docs.sensible.so/docs/nlp-table), for my client Sensible.
+I read the code, got a rough understanding, chatted with the code author, and wrote up the following explanation in the docs.
+(Sensible has a core value of transparency, so I promise this explanation wasn't documentation overkill).

 > For an overview of how the NLP Table method works, see the following steps:
 >